 Unique Qualities of Vector Graphics and Their Applications

-The following characteristics distinguish vector graphics from other types of digital art:
+Vector graphics have specific characteristics.
+They set vector graphics apart from other types of digital art.

-Resolution Independence: Unlike raster graphics that are resolution-dependent, vector graphics can be output at any resolution, making them suitable for various outputs, from tiny icons to large banners or billboards.
+Resolution Independence: Raster graphics depend on resolution.
+In contrast, vector graphics can be output at any resolution.
+This makes them suitable for different outputs.
+They can be small icons or large banners or billboards.

-File Size Efficiency: Vector graphics tend to have smaller file sizes compared to raster images, as they only store mathematical equations and instructions for rendering the shapes and colors.
-This makes vector art files easy to share, store, and transfer.
+File Size Efficiency: Vector graphics are usually smaller than raster images.
+It makes vector art files easy to share, store, and transfer.

 Overview of Vector Art Tools and Software